 “Here’s your bullet,” I said, handing the offending, yet tiny, globe of brass to him.
 "You’ll probably die soon.
 Been good to know ya.”

 We both laughed nervously, relieved to know that this was the only casualty incurred that day.
-We paddled quietly the rest of afternoon, admiring sunning gar and pointing at 20-pound blue cats as they scurried into the depths of the clear river as we glided over them.
+We paddled quietly the rest of afternoon, admiring sunning gar and pointing at 20-pound blue cats as they scurried into the deepest stretches of the drought-starved river as we glided over them.

 We got to the take-out just after dark, and about an hour late.
 Our mother was furious.